Cranbrook (hymn tune)

-The tune was originally published in A Sett of Psalm & Hymn Tunes with some Select Pieces and an Anthem in 1805 as a setting for "Grace 'tis a charming sound" by Philip Doddridge, but soon became more widely known as a tune for "While Shepherds Watched Their Flocks" by Nahum Tate.
-The tune is 86.88.666 but is commonly used with lyrics in common metre (86.86).
-In order to fit, the third line is sung twice and the fourth three times as in "Grace 'tis a charming sound", "While Shepherds Watched Their Flocks" and "On Ilkla Moor baht 'at".
+The tune was originally published in A Sett of Psalm & Hymn Tunes with some Select Pieces and an Anthem in 1805 as a setting for "Grace 'tis a charming sound" by Philip Doddridge, but soon became more widely known as a tune for "While shepherds watched their flocks" by Nahum Tate.
+The tune is in the metre of 86.88.666 but is commonly used with lyrics in common metre (86.86).
+In order to fit, the third line is sung twice and the fourth three times as in "Grace 'tis a charming sound", "O for a Thousand Tongues to Sing", "While Shepherds Watched Their Flocks" and "On Ilkla Moor baht 'at".

-Thomas Clark was a regular visitor to Cranbrook, Kent in the 1790s, and may have composed the tune there, possibly with the help of a local schoolmaster, John Francis.
-Clark later became a choirmaster and composed many other tunes for churches and Sunday Schools.
+Thomas Clark was a regular visitor to Cranbrook, Kent, in the 1790s, and may have composed the tune there, possibly with the help of a local schoolmaster, John Francis.

+Clark later became a choirmaster and composed many other tunes for churches and Sunday schools.

+Music

+The following is a rendition of the tune, as heard from "While Shepherds Watched Their Flocks".